yvs1364/react-redux-challenges/05-Redux-Advanced/01-Redux-Chat/README.md

 The problem is: how do I get the DOM element from within a React component?
 [That's how you do it](https://facebook.github.io/react/docs/refs-and-the-dom.html#adding-a-ref-to-a-dom-element).

+Where should you set the `scrollTop`?
+Look at the [component lifecycle methods](https://facebook.github.io/react/docs/react-component.html#the-component-lifecycle) and choose wisely.

+## Multi Channels app

+OK, time to handle several channels and a channel switch!

+### 1. Add the `<ChannelList />` container

+Remember this container?
+We chose to ignore it until now.
+This container will get the `channels` and `selectedChannel` from the Redux state and print a nice list, with the selected channel outlined (in bold for instance, like in the screenshot above).

+### 2. Changing the selected channel

+Once the `<ChannelList />` container is working, add a new `selectChannel(channel)` action.
+This action will be triggered when clicking on one of the channel in the list.
+Go back to the relevant reducers and implement a reaction to this action.

+### 3. Testing

+You want to validate all these user stories before declaring victory :tada:

+1. [ ] On page load, the browser prompts me for a username
+1. [ ] After the username prompt, the chat loads with a default channel selected.
+Messages appear and scroll down to the most recent
+1. [ ] Focus is set on message box on load
+1. [ ] I can type a message and post it.
+It instantly appears right above the message box, and the message box clears.
+Focus is kept on message box
+1. [ ] When I post a message, it's under the username I set on page load
+1. [ ] When I click on another channel, the messages from the previous one disappear, and the messages from the newly selected channel appear

+## Bonus

+### 1. Colorize usernames

+You may have noticed that Slack assigns a color to a username.
+You can replicate this behavior showcased in the screenshot above.
+[This StackOverflow thread](https://stackoverflow.com/questions/3426404/create-a-hexadecimal-colour-based-on-a-string-with-javascript) will help you.

+### 2. Emojis

+Have a look at [react-emojione](https://www.npmjs.com/package/react-emojione).
+Try to add it to the project and use it in the `<Message />` component.

+### 3. Deploy :tada:

+Don't forget to deploy your chat to GitHub Pages :)